Department of Land Registry

 VAT payable on property

-For projects that the town planning application has been filed after the 1st of May 2004, VAT will apply on the sales price.
-VAT in Cyprus is currently 18%.
+For projects where the town planning application has been filed after the 1st of May 2004, VAT will apply on the sales price.
+VAT in Cyprus is currently 19%.

 Clients can also apply for 5% VAT on the purchase of a residential house by providing the following information and documents:

-- Affirmation of the contractor or also of the contracting company that the annual contracting permit for the equivalent grade of work is held (find attached the form to be complete
+• Affirmation of the contractor or the contracting company that the annual contracting permit for the equivalent grade of work is held (find attached the form to be complete);

 Immovable Property Tax:

 The registered owner of the property is liable to an annual immovable property tax calculated on the market value of the property as at 1st of January 1980.